-One of the things that has become very clear to me during my time as a wedding coordinator is that DIY wedding planning checklists are very different than wedding planning checklists for other weddings.
-As it turns out, wedding planning timelines and checklists for DIY weddings are awesomely unique and creative, just like DIY couples.
+One of the things that has become very clear to me during my time as a wedding coordinator is that wedding planning checklists for budget-friendly weddings are very different than wedding planning checklists for more formal weddings.
+As it turns out, wedding planning timelines and checklists are awesomely unique and creative, just like couples.

 For instance, if you're not having a florist because your super talented aunt with a green thumb is creating your wedding centerpieces in order to save you money on your wedding flowers, then you do not need to book your florist six months in advance.
-So how does a DIY couple know when they should be doing certain wedding planning tasks?
+So how do you know when should be doing certain wedding planning tasks?

-However, with that said, there are some standard DIY wedding planning tasks that can be done at certain times.
+However, with that said, there are some standard wedding planning tasks that can be done at certain times if you're planning your own wedding.
+I've been keeping track of all the tasks as I've coordinated dozens of non-traditional weddings, and documenting all of them as I go.
 Below you'll find a comprehensive list, so dive in, plan away, and make sure to have fun doing it!

 When you first get engaged: